mau-jac/1T6-F20/wk5/networking_pt1.md

 A NIC is required for Ethernet or Wireless connections.
 For wireless its also called WNIC (W for wireless).

-Nowadays it's typically part of the motherboard
+Nowadays it's typically part of the motherboard.

 <br>